Chadster766/McDebian/README.md

 1. WRT3200ACM V1 support for the third radio MWIFIEX which is interface mlan0.
 You will need to add this to /etc/network/interfaces, /etc/default/hostapd and create /etc/hostapd/mlan0.conf file to put this radio into operation.
 1. Updated /etc/systemd/udev-network-interface-rules to work with WRT3200ACM's additional wireless interface.

+##McDebian Update V4.7.5

+Linux version is "4.9.12".

+Debian root files system is "Jessie" stable.

+Dibbler version is "1.0.1"

+Wireless driver is version 10.3.2.0-20170110

 ##McDebian is compatible with the below Linksys WRT models: